jorgebotas/BlasTreeDom/README.md

 * Parse genBank file(s) CDS protein sequences and info
 * Perform blastp analysis
 * Compute Neighbour-Joining phylogenetic tree(s) using MUSCLE
-* Extract ProSite domains of each of the hit sequences from blastp
+* Extract ProSite domains of each of the hit sequences from blastp and present
+* Graph blastp and ProSite-domain output

 #### Required packages
 * biopython